interactivethings/catalog/README.md

 After that, just run `make` in the project root to install all dependencies and build the project.

-During development, run `make watch` to automatically rebuild the project when you make changes to the source files.
+During development, run `make server` to automatically rebuild the project when you make changes to the source files.

 ### Publishing new versions